piotr-kwiatkowski/bunny-simulation/README.md

 Write a program that creates a linked list of bunny objects.
 Each bunny object must have:
-Sex: Male, Female (random at creation 50/50)
+- Sex: Male, Female (random at creation 50/50)
-??? color: white, brown, black, spotted age : 0-10 (years old)
+- ???
+Color: white, brown, black, spotted
+- Age : 0-10 (years old)
-radioactive_mutant_vampire_bunny: true/false (decided at time of bunny creation 2% chance of true)
+- radioactive_mutant_vampire_bunny: true/false (decided at time of bunny creation 2% chance of true)

 At program initialization 5 bunnies must be created and given random colors.
 Each turn afterwards the bunnies age 1 year.